 Look at how many opens occurred for any campaign.
 If most people open your emails on mobile, for example, you can focus more on mobile-friendly email design.
 It’s very easy to make adjustments.

-It’s clear to see why MailerLite is our best for most.
+It’s clear to see why MailerLite scored so well.
 They make getting started as simple as can be, they are the most affordable, and they offer the best automations, tracking, and analytics.

-For just about any business type or size, MailerLite is your best option.
+For just about any business type or size, MailerLite is a solid choice.
 You can learn easily how to run your very own email marketing campaigns and get tangible results with the lowest possible risk.

 Omnisend is a must-have if you sell anything online.
 This software makes your life easier when you want to sell products from email, do SMS marketing, or create automated workflows specific to your online store.

 Shopify store owners, in particular, swear by it.

 Omnisend is going to help you or your marketing team broaden your reach through promotional emails to customers and new subscribers.
 Plus, it will help you discover insights on what products customers are viewing, so you can focus on what’s working and know exactly what needs adjusting.

 Even if you’re not running an online store, Omnisend packs a lot of punch into its functionality, even with their free plan.
 So anyone that wants to level up their email marketing game can use Omnisend to reach their goals.

 Let’s see how Omnisend stacks up overall and how you can get started.

 - Price: 4/5